 Mounting budget pressure is forcing France to curb defense spending, slowing deliveries of major military programs rather than killing them outright.
 Under the nationâ€™s new military program law â€“ a â‚¬190 billion ($256 billion) budget for the period 2014-19 â€“ key aerospace platforms that will see reduced or delayed orders include Dassault Aviationâ€™s Rafale combat jet, Eurocopterâ€™s Tiger and NH90 helicopters and Airbus Militaryâ€™s A400M tactical airlifter.
 France says it is still ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "French Cut â‚¬600 Million From Defense In 2013".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "French Cut â‚¬600 Million From Defense In 2013".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.